requireiot/MyVoiceBox/README.md

 These help to address issues like: is there too much echo from the room? is the signal contaminated with electrical noise?

+A simple audio sanity check is run at startup: the device plays a jingle, so I can hear that audio _output_ is free of distortion.
+While the jingle is playing, the microphone signal is recorded, and played back afterwards.
+The second audible jingle tells me if audio _input_ is free of distortion.

 ### How Rhasspy communicates with satellites

 The MyVoiceBox device simulates a Rhasspy satellite to the extent necessary for working with my OpenHAB installation, so I had to do a bit of reseearch on how Rhasspy communicates with its satellites.